-14.3 The Attendance and Wellbeing Service (AWS)
+14.3 The Education Welfare Service (EWS)

-The principal function of the Attendance and Wellbeing Service is to improve attendance in all schools and alternative education provisions across Rhondda Cynon Taf by supporting pupils and their families to overcome their barriers to engagement.
+The principal function of the Education Welfare Service is to improve attendance in all schools and alternative education provisions across the local authority by supporting pupils and their families to overcome their barriers to engagement.

 The service provides support to schools, pupils and their families to ensure regular attendance and address any difficulties relating to absenteeism.
-The Attendance and Wellbeing Service works collaboratively with a range of support services and agencies and provides an essential link between home and school to ensure that pupils benefit from the educational opportunities available to them.
+The Education Welfare Service works collaboratively with a range of support services and agencies and provides an essential link between home and school to ensure that pupils benefit from the educational opportunities available to them.